Found 23 matches.

 The Comeback States: Reducing Juvenile Incarceration in the United States - NJJN, TPPF

-Tags: California | Connecticut | Illinois | Missouri | New York | Ohio | Texas | Washington | Wisconsin | National | Deinstitutionalization | NJJN Publications
+Tags: California | Connecticut | Illinois | Mississippi | New York | Ohio | Texas | Washington | Wisconsin | National | Deinstitutionalization | NJJN Publications

 Nine "comeback states" are featured for their dramatic reversal of youth incarceration rates in the past decade and for adopting policies that will promote further reductions.